-Coronavirus has thrown the 2020 sporting calendar (and quite a lot else) into complete disarray, with the even the Summer Olympic Games in Tokyo being postponed until 2021.
+Coronavirus threw the 2020 sporting calendar into complete disarray, with the even the Summer Olympic Games in Tokyo being postponed.
 But it’s not the first time the Olympics have had to be put on hold: since sprinting into life in 1896, the modern Olympics has been cancelled three times, all on account of a world war.

 That said, 1944 did witness an Olympics of sorts.
 Polish prisoners of war in Oflag II-C camp convinced their German captors to let them host an honorary games.
 They even made a flag of the Olympic rings out of a bedsheet and coloured scarves.